The Most Important Beat I Ever Learned

 Our thoughts and prayers are with David as he’s currently recovering from an accident in Oakland, California, where he and fellow musician Marc Van Wageningen were struck by an Amtrak train before their show with Tower of Power.

-How To Get Paid As A Drummer 3 weeks ago
+How To End A Song On Drums 3 weeks ago